 Though Elliott’s direction is never less than brilliant, she has a tour de force moment in the pivotal scene where Louis is leaving Prior and Harper and Joseph are splitting up: she literally has the characters stepping into each other’s space–as Harper crosses into Prior’s room and Louis goes into Harper’s–illuminating the comparisons that Kushner intended.

 The lighting by Paule Constable frequently frames the players with shadow projections of themselves, which is highly appropriate for a play that’s about ghosts and phantoms and characters that have imaginary interactions (“hallucinations”) with other characters.
 The loud, crashing music at the beginnings and ends of the many acts is by Adrian Sutton, and the versatile and constantly changing scenic design is by Ian MacNeil.
 Nicky Gillibrand designed the costumes for the many characters as well as the Angels Shadows.

 Though there’s nothing really grand about this British version of Angels in America, it’s a magisterial production in every sense, which makes the play as magisterial as its reputation suggests it always was.

-Angels in America: A Gay Fantasia on National Themes (through July 1, 2018)
+Angels in America: A Gay Fantasia on National Themes (extended through July 15, 2018)